How to Prevent 3D Print Blobs & Zits

 What can you do to prevent 3D printing blobs?

 Fortunately, there are a number of ways to minimize the risk of blobs and zits in FDM 3D printing.
-Below are some of the key strategies you can try to prevent the 3D printing defects from occurring.
+Below are five key strategies you can try to prevent the 3D printing defects from occurring.

 Adjust Retraction Settings